eowa1/eowa-portfolio/README.md

 ## About Me

-I am a Process Quality Engineering graduate from Conestoga College with a background in Chemical Engineering and certificate in IT from British Computer Society.
+I am a Process Quality Engineering graduate from Conestoga College with a background in Chemical Engineering and a certificate in IT from British Computer Society.

 My interests include: